 The biggest problem with this flaw is the unlimited access to personal and private data.
-If someone got hacked or lost his password was exposing the patients’ data to anyone with those accesses.
+In case employees were hacked or lost passwords, he/she was exposing the patients’ data to anyone got hold of those accesses.

-For that reason, the Portuguese syndicate of doctors complained, and after an investigation from the General Inspection of Health Activities and the Syndicate of doctors the fine was applied.
+For that reason, the Portuguese syndicate of doctors complained.
+After an investigation from the General Inspection of Health Activities and the Syndicate of doctors, the Hospital was fined.

-Sources refer that the administration of the hospital was previously warned and did nothing in that regard.
+Sources say that the administration of the Hospital already knew about the data breach but did nothing in that regard.

-There is not yet a response from the administration nor any measures to fix this problem which is exposing the patients’ data.
+There isn’t yet a response from the administration nor any measures to fix this problem.